ibm-cloud-docs/containers/cbr-tutorial.md

 ### Allowing different IPs to access different API types over the public and private service endpoints
 {: #cbr-tutorial-scenarios-pub-priv-api-types}

-Similar to the previous scenario, in this scenario you allow different IP addresses to access the respective public or private service endpoint for {{site.data.keyword.containerlong_notm}} clusters.
+Similar to the previous scenario, in this scenario you allow different IP addresses to access the public or private service endpoint for {{site.data.keyword.containerlong_notm}} clusters.
 However, in this scenario, access is further restricted by specific API types for the `cluster` and `management` APIs.
 For more information about the API types, see [Protecting specific APIs](/docs/containers?topic=containers-cbr&interface=cli#protect-api-types-cbr).

 1. Create four network zones, one for each of the IP addresses you want to allow to access either the public or private `cluster` APIs or the public or private `management` APIs.
 Note that you can include multiple IP addresses or CIDRs, separated by a comma, that you want to allow to access your clusters.